Dr. Shirley A. Rainey-Brown

 Dr. Shirley Rainey-Brown

-Associate Professor of Sociology and Discipline Coordinator
+Professor of Sociology and Discipline Coordinator

 Ph.
 D University of Tennessee, Knoxville, TN (Sociology) 2003